NnekaAsuzu/nnekaasuzu.github.io/README.md

 # About Me
-I am a Data Scientist specializing in AI and Prompt Engineering, with a strong background in Management and Systems.
-I hold a Master of Science (MSc) degree from New York University, where I specialized in Database Technologies, Data Analytics, and IT Security.
-With over 5 years of experience, I’ve applied machine learning, NLP, cloud computing, and advanced analytics to solve complex business challenges in industries such as finance, marketing, customer experience, and digital consulting.
-My approach combines technical expertise with business acumen to deliver solutions that are both innovative and actionable.
-I'm passionate about building intelligent systems using Large Language Models and Hugging Face Transformers, and I'm experienced in deploying models with tools like Streamlit, Gradio, Azure ML, and Power BI.
-I thrive in Agile environments and enjoy turning data into meaningful outcomes.
+I’m a Data Scientist with a Master of Science in Management and Systems from New York University, specializing in Database Technologies, Data Analytics, and IT Security.
+With over 5 years of experience, I apply machine learning, NLP, cloud computing, and advanced analytics to solve real-world problems.

+My drive to make technology better fuels my passion for research.
+I love exploring new methodologies and tools to continuously improve models and systems, ultimately making data science more effective and impactful.
+I thrive on discovering insights, testing hypotheses, and creating innovative solutions that translate complex data into actionable intelligence.
+My work is rooted in the belief that continuous research and adaptation are key to advancing both technology and business outcomes.

 ## 🚀 Projects